What is AdBlue?

 In the pursuit of cleaner and more environmentally friendly transportation, innovative solutions have emerged to reduce the harmful emissions from vehicles.
 One such solution is AdBlue.

-Many people express not knowing enough about AdBlue or wanting to learn more, so in this article we will explore the importance of AdBlue, where to buy it and its uses.
+Many people do not know enough about AdBlue or want to learn more, so in this article, we will explore the importance of AdBlue, including where to buy it and its uses.

-AdBlue, also known as Diesel Exhaust Fluid (DEF) is a clear, non-toxic liquid composed of high-purity urea and deionized water.
-The primary function of AdBlue is to facilitate a chemical reaction that converts harmful nitrogen oxides into harmless nitrogen and water vapor.
+AdBlue, also known as Diesel Exhaust Fluid (DEF), is a clear, non-toxic liquid composed of high-purity urea and deionised water.
+The primary function of AdBlue is to facilitate a chemical reaction that converts harmful nitrogen oxides into harmless nitrogen and water vapour.
 This reaction occurs in the SCR catalyst, a component installed in the exhaust system of diesel engines.

 It promotes the conversion of pollutants into less harmful substances, thereby significantly reducing the environmental impact of diesel engines.
 If you own a diesel car built after September 2015, there is a high chance that it will require AdBlue at some point.